 Preparedness Initiative to Combat the Coronavirus in Plastic Surgery Clinic

 Dr. Kenneth Hughes takes many precautions to combat the coronavirus and assure that no patient contracts the coronavirus.
+Thus far in the United States, the Covid virus has resulted in more than two hundred thousand patient deaths, and Dr. Kenneth Hughes has assured that no patient will contract the virus from the surgery center or bring the virus into the surgery center.
 Any patient seen in the office is seen in a particular exam room that has surfaces that can be readily cleansed with antiviral wipes.
 All surfaces, door handles, drawer handles, counters, and exam room tables and chairs are vigorously disinfected after each patient encounter.
 Secondly, the cleaning crew is on-site every day to clean floors, bathrooms, fixtures, equipment, and even ceilings.
 All surgeries are scheduled apart from follow-ups or consultations so that the surgical patient is the only individual in the surgery center other than the 5 staff members.
 All staff members are instructed and follow these protocols as well.
 Masks and gloves are worn with follow-up patients.
 Any patients who have symptoms or coronavirus or who have been in contact with a person who had flu-like symptoms are asked to stay at home.
 Any nonurgent patient follow-ups are conducted over the phone or through email to minimize the influx into the office.
 Finally, consultations can be performed through email or through Skype to minimize exposure as well.

 There are many other aspects to this system of protection against coronavirus at Hughes Plastic Surgery.
 However, protection against the spread of coronavirus involves maintaining clean hands and body surfaces, contact surfaces on which the coronavirus can live, and air portals through which the virus can be transmitted.
 Finally, his Los Angeles surgery center has an ultra-fast air filtration system, which circulates the room volume 30 times an hour.
 As a last measure, this same filtration system has UV lighting apparatus which kills viral particles on contact.
 It is important to realize that all of these components protect not only against coronavirus, but other infections as well.
 If a patient is looking to have surgery, this surgery center of Dr. Kenneth Hughes in Los Angeles spares no expense.